Ludium-Official/road-to-dubai/Go Basics/article/02_control_structure.md

 }
 ```

-## 2. 반복문: for, break, continue
+## 2. Repeated cluase: for, break, continue
-Go에서는 유일한 반복문으로 for 문을 사용한다. 다양한 방식으로 반복문을 사용할 수 있다.
+Go uses the for statement as the only iteration.
+You can use it in many ways.

-### 1. 기본 for 문
+### 1. Basic for clause
-초기화, 조건, 후처리를 포함한 기본 형태이다. 다음은 i를 0으로 초기화하고, i가 5보다 작은 동안 반복하며, 각 반복 후 i를 증가시켜 i의 값을 출력하는 예시 코드이다:
+It is the basic form including initialization, conditions, and post-processing.
+The following is an example code that initializes i to 0, repeats while i is less than 5, and outputs the value of i by increasing i after each iteration:
 ```go
 package main